Prerequisites

 For Principals, enter one or more principals to which the statement applies.
 The search field shows available principals (users and groups) in your organization.
 Select the principals you want to add, or enter

-*to allow access to all principals: After selecting the principals, they will appear in the Principals section:
+*to allow access to all principals: After you select the principals, they appear in the Principals section:

 -